-Albert D’Aquino is one of Goldberg Segalla’s founding partners and co-chair of its General Liability Practice Group, one of the firm’s largest practice groups.
+Albert D’Aquino is one of Goldberg Segalla’s founding partners and co-chair of its Civil Litigation and Trial practice group, one of the firm’s largest practice groups.
 A seasoned trial lawyer who has served clients throughout New York for more than 30 years, Al tries — and wins — cases against the most experienced and respected plaintiffs’ attorneys in the state.
 He brings a goal-oriented approach to pre-trial and trial proceedings, which stands as a hallmark of his proactive, cost-effective litigation style.
 Within the firm, Al uses the keen insight he has gained through his decades of experience in the state and federal courtrooms of New York to teach trial technique to associates across the firm’s footprint.

 In his multi-faceted law practice, Al successfully defends clients in complex product liability and premises and construction site personal injury litigation (involving New York State Labor Law).
 A former president of the Professional Liability Defense Federation, Al has also represented hundreds of attorneys and physicians, as well as major pharmacy chain and other health care clients, in high-stakes malpractice litigation.
 He also represents insured and self-insured trucking common carriers and private fleets.
 Al defends clients embroiled in catastrophic injury litigation, such as multiple-fatality auto and serious industrial accidents, and is regularly called upon to parachute into existing cases specifically for trial.